Geri-Borbas/iOS.Library.eppz_kit/README.md

 #### EPPZBinding
-Keep the properties of two objects synchronized along a given property map.
-If any value changes, it sets (tries to set) the matching property for the other object.
+Keeps the properties of two objects synchronized along a given property map.
+If either value changes, it tries to set its matching property to the other object.
 ```Objective-C
 // Keep a user model object synced with the UI, and vica-versa.
 NSDictionary *map = @{